dgraph-io/dgraph-docs/content/graphql/authorization/authorization-overview.md

 ```

 This object contains the following values:
-* `Header` is the header that requests use to store the signed JWT
+* `Header` is the header that requests use to store the signed JWT.
-* `Namespace` is the key inside the JWT that contains the claims relevant to Dgraph authorization
+* `Namespace` is the key inside the JWT that contains the claims relevant to Dgraph authorization.
-* `Algo` is the JWT verification algorithm which can be either `HS256` or `RS256`
+* `Algo` is the JWT verification algorithm which can be either `HS256` or `RS256`.
 * `VerificationKey` is the string value of the key, with newlines replaced with `\n` and the key string wrapped in `""`:
   * **For asymmetric encryption**: `VerificationKey` contains the public key string
   * **For symmetric (secret-based) encryption**: `VerificationKey` is the secret key; this can be any secret string you choose, such as one that you generate using a tool like OpenSSL